Using YouTube to promote a related Web site is often a good use of time. Using YouTube strictly for building that site’s SEO is not.

 The value of the link will be determined by the above factors, i.e., popularity, competition, back links, etc.

-reating a decent video is a lot of work — more work than writing a quality article.
+Creating multimedia content such as video and podcasts is a lot of work — often more work than writing a quality article.

 The amount of work expands for anyone who produces videos infrequently.
 Experience saves time while inexperience takes time.

 If a lot of work goes into producing a quality video, and it doesn’t play well on YouTube or rank well in the search engines, the effort is not worthwhile.

 It’s another way of saying that YouTube has a higher risk than other back link sources that involve articles or photos.